Virgin Media: Bandwidth throttling

 Virgin Media maintain on their consumer website that they do not throttle users' download or upload bandwidth.

-However, Virgin Media did originally employ a form of bandwidth throttling whereby customer bandwidth was reduced temporarily after a threshold was reached during peak periods.
-The company experimented with and revised all parameters involved in the throttling, such as threshold size, peak period definitions, throttling percentage and duration.
-Separate thresholds were applied to upstream and downstream, and thresholds varied between packages.

-In 2013, Virgin Media changed their traffic management policy to the detriment of their customers.
+In 2013, Virgin Media changed their traffic management policy.
 The policy stated a maximum throttling amount of 40% on most services, however users reported being throttled by as much as 54%.
 Virgin Media's advertisements regarding their "unlimited" broadband services, and their controversial traffic management were investigated by the Advertising Standards Authority, after having previous advertisements banned.

-From 28 February 2014, Virgin Media announced that they were scrapping traffic management for downstream traffic on 30 Mbps or higher packages.
-As a result of this, 30 Mbps or higher packages were only throttled on the upstream, where as 20 Mbps or below packages were throttled on both the upstream and the downstream.
-Sometime after this Virgin Media changed their policy again due to further feedback from customers, and they now state on their website that no matter what broadband package users have taken, they will not be subject to any bandwidth throttling.
+From 28 February 2014, Virgin Media announced that they were scrapping traffic management for downstream traffic on 30 Mbit/s or higher packages.
+As a result of this, 30 Mbit/s or higher packages were only throttled on the upstream, where as 20 Mbit/s or below packages were throttled on both the upstream and the downstream.
+Sometime after this Virgin Media changed their policy again stating on their website that no matter what broadband package users have taken, they will not be subject to any bandwidth throttling.

-Usenet servers

-Virgin Media customers may use Usenet servers (NNTP) with the address "news.virginmedia.com".
-These servers are outsourced to the Highwinds Network Group and are physically based in Amsterdam, Netherlands.
-Virgin Media also hosts another operational Usenet server previously known as "text.news.ntlworld.com", now "text.news.virginmedia.com", which again has certain restrictions and limits article size to 50kb.

 London Underground

 In March 2012, Virgin Media won an exclusive contract to provide Wi-Fi access to London Underground platforms until 2017.
 The company announced mobile internet at 80 stations by July 2012 and a further 40 stations by the end of 2012.
-The service, which gives access to mobile internet via a TfL portal offering travel, news and entertainment bulletins, will remain free for Virgin Media customers, along with customers of partnered companies, such as Vodafone and EE, after the 2012 Summer Olympics.
-Other users will only be able to access a limited amount of free content on the TfL portal, with full mobile internet services offered on a pay-as-you-go basis.
+The service, which gave access to mobile internet via a TfL portal offering travel, news and entertainment bulletins, remained free for Virgin Media customers, along with customers of partnered companies, such as Vodafone and EE, after the 2012 Summer Olympics.
+Other users were only be able to access a limited amount of free content on the TfL portal, with full mobile internet services offered on a pay-as-you-go basis.